aesthetic-suite/framework/docs/README.md

 ## For designers

-As a designer, you can own the design system, its parameters, and its themes, by managing the YAML configuration file.
-In the future, this YAML file can be automatically exported from a Figma file, or additional upstream sources.
+As a designer, you own the design system, its aspects, and its themes, by managing the YAML configuration file.
+In the future, this YAML file will be automatically exported from a Figma file, or additional upstream sources.

 - [Create a design system](./create-system.md)